Table of Contents

 Vanilla’s popularity isn’t fading.
 Consumers increasingly seek “clean label” products with real ingredients, and food companies are ditching artificial flavors.
 As a result, demand for real vanilla has surged, while supply remains constrained.

-In 2022, vanilla prices hit $600 per kilogram—higher than the price of silver.
-Though they’ve dropped slightly since then, vanilla remains a premium product due to ongoing market pressures.
+In 2018, vanilla prices hit $600 per kilogram—surpassing silver’s value at the time.
+Though prices have declined due to stabilized supply chains, vanilla remains a premium product due to structural market constraints.

 Year | Global Vanilla Prices (per kg) |